 (a) Eligibility criteria

-Assistance may be available under this guideline where criteria A, and B, and C, and D are met.
+Assistance may be available under this guideline where criteria A, and B, and C are met.

 Criterion A